asoplata/propofol-coupling-2017-mechanisms/README.md

 due to typos and errors in the original equations.
 The code contained here has been ground-truthed and cross-checked across both the original code run for the paper and the source material that THAT code is based on, several times.
-In other words, the code contained here is **more** correct than the equations in the paper.
+In other words, the code contained here, used in (Soplata et al., 2017), is **more** correct than the equations in the Supplementary Information of (Ching et al., 2010).

 ## Install